Are We Nearly There Yet? Ways to Shut the Kids Up on a Long Journey

 Leave Late – If You Can

 Let’s say you have a journey lasting over 4 hours.
-If your kids are under ten years old then the best way to handle this is to leave late, not early.
+If your kids are under ten years old the best way to handle this is to leave late, not early.

-Kids are programmed to be most active in the day time and, if you can, leave that journey to the time they normally go to bed.
-This may not always be possible, and will take some arrangements at your intended destination, but you’ll find the roads are quieter and the kids more naturally subdued.
+Kids are programmed to be most active in the daytime and, if you can, leave that journey to the time they normally go to bed.
+This may not always be possible and will take some arrangements at your intended destination, but you’ll find the roads are quieter and the kids more naturally subdued.

-OK, nothing illegal here – just feed them lots of carbohydrates like potatoes or pasta beforehand.
+Feed them lots of carbohydrates like potatoes or pasta beforehand.
 Top this off with a few sweets at the start of the journey and your little treasures will naturally feel tired and lethargic.